twonth/winning-at-windows/README.md

 * [O&O RegEditor](https://www.oo-software.com/en/ooregeditor): User-friendly registry editor.
 Much better search functions than the built in RegEdit.

+* [Compactor](https://github.com/Freaky/Compactor): GUI to Windows' built in file and folder compression tools.
+Useful especially (but not only) for games.

 * [Mp3tag](https://www.mp3tag.de/en/): easily edit audio files' metadata.
 Useful when you notice that only half of an album's MP3s are displaying the correct cover art.